laurakcleve/terrain-blog/content/blog/cavern-entrance-part-3/index.md

 ---
-title: "Cave Entrance: Part 3"
+title: "Cavern Entrance: Part 3"
 date: "2020-08-04"
 description: "Finishing the structure: an awful lot of wood chips and plaster"
 featuredImage: "./plaster-finished-1.jpg"